Welcome to the Unite ADI Union page. Click on some of the tabs below to find out more.

 18.65euro per month (less if you work part-time), and we get to keep 7.5% of all fees contributed for whatever we decide to use them for.
-We also have several union reps, access to meeting rooms and facilities, as well as press officers, legal advice and much more: https://unitetheunion.org/why-join/member-offers-and-benefits/affiliated-services-republic-of-ireland/
+We also have several union reps, access to meeting rooms and facilities, as well as press officers, legal advice and much more: https://unitetheunion.org/why-join/member-offers-and-benefits/affiliated-services-republic-of-ireland/Can all ADIs join?

 Yes!
 Whether you work for a school, are a franchisee or self-employed, this union is for you!